Biden wants to sell the stimulus. The White House is still figuring out how.

 “Even if it’s a wildly popular product, you can’t sell something with nothing,” said one Democratic operative, who spoke on the condition of anonymity to discuss private conversations about marketing the plan.
 “This is one of the biggest moments in a decade to show people the difference between what the two parties are getting done, but it only counts if we make sure they see it.”

-Some Democrats grudgingly say they could take a lesson from former president Donald Trump’s brazenness in taking credit for popular initiatives.
+Some Democrats grudgingly say they could take a lesson from President Donald Trump’s brazenness in taking credit for popular initiatives.

 Trump tread new ground in presidential self-promotion by putting his distinctive signature on tens of millions of stimulus payments sent via check through the mail, accompanied by a letter that he also signed.
-The president also required a food aid program that sent more than 100 million boxes through the Agriculture Department to include a letter from him claiming credit.
+The former president also required a food aid program that sent more than 100 million boxes through the Agriculture Department to include a letter from him claiming credit.

 Some Democrats want Biden to do something similar.